harsh9898/harsh9898/README.md

   Hi there 👋 I'm Harsh Kathiriya 👨‍💻
 </h1>

-🔭 I’m currently working as Product Manager - Data Science at Big Analytixs.
+🔭 I’m currently working as Data Scientist II at Big Analytixs.
 🌱 I’m currently learning and developing the LLM based apps where users can interact with it.

 ## Data Scientist II at <a href="https://www.biganalytixs.com/">Big Analytixs</a>